top of page

 About Me

-Discovering Health Literacy
+Encountering Health Literacy

 The first time I encountered health literacy, I didn’t know that’s what it was.

-While we were in the waiting room, a woman and her husband rushed in.
+On a blustery December night in college, a friend injured his knee and asked me to drive him to the emergency room.
+While we were waiting, a woman and her husband rushed in.
 From what we could gather, English was not their first language.
-They desperately tried to explain their situation to the impatient triage nurse, but the communication barriers seemed great.
+The woman had accidentally drunk rubbing alcohol, and the couple was desperately trying to explain that to the triage nurse.

 Education and Professional Development